 Our Code of Conduct

-Our compliance framework consists of principles, policies and guidance.
-The principles are set out in our ethics handbook, Doing the right thing, which identifies the behaviours expected from colleagues and contractors on topics including human rights, ethical business conduct and integrity.
-The Doing the right thing principles form part of our terms of employment and have been converted into a series of training videos used in our new starter induction programme.
-The scope of Doing the right thing will be expanded with the implementation of a new Group Code of Conduct in 2020.
+Our business ethics compliance framework consists of principles, policies, and guidance.
+The principles are set out in our Code of Conduct (Drax Code), which identifies the behaviours expected from permanent and non-permanent workers on a broad range of topics.
+The Drax Code principles form part of our terms of employment and include a series of training videos which can be referenced by colleagues.

-Responsibility for Ethics
+Responsibility for Ethics and business conduct

-Governance of our framework is overseen by the Group Ethics and Business Conduct Committee (EBCC).
-The EBCC comprises of senior leaders, meets quarterly and is chaired by the Group CFO.
-EBCC activities are reported annually to the Audit Committee.
-Management across the Group is responsible for demonstrating leadership on ethical matters and supporting teams to apply our ethical principles, set out in our Doing the right thing booklet, and business ethics policies.
+Governance of our business ethics framework is overseen by the Drax Ethics and Business Conduct Committee (EBCC), a sub-committee of the Executive Committee.
+The EBCC comprises senior leaders, meets quarterly, and is chaired by the CFO.
+A formal report on the work of the EBCC is provided annually to the Audit Committee.
+Management across Drax is responsible for demonstrating leadership on ethical matters and supporting teams to apply our ethical principles, set out in our Drax Code, and business ethics policies.

-The Group Business Ethics team conducts annual risk assessments of each of its programmes, which relate to areas including anti-bribery and corruption, conflicts of interest, data protection, fair competition, and human rights in the supply chain.
-This is to ensure policy and procedures remain fit for purpose and to recommend any further mitigation measures.
-Our annual review timetable also includes a review of the Group gifts and hospitality record and a colleague business ethics declaration.
-Results of annual reviews, details of investigations conducted, whistleblowing reports, and audit outcomes are reported quarterly to both the EBCC and the Audit Committee.
+The Business Ethics team conducts annual risk assessments of each of its programmes, covering anti-bribery and corruption (including conflicts of interest), fair competition, financial crime, privacy, Speak Up (whistleblowing), and supply chain human rights.
+This is to ensure policies and procedures remain fit for purpose and to recommend any further mitigation measures.
+Our annual review timetable includes a review of Drax gifts and hospitality records and a colleague business ethics declaration, which was completed by 100% of colleagues in 2021 (covering 2020).

 Working with Others